Manage Hotspots and Technical Debt with Goals¶

 Analysis Of Code Marked As “No Problem”¶

-However, there’s always a danger of suppressing warning signs or problems.
-Hence, CodeScene keeps analyzing ignored hotspots in the background even if you explicitly marked them as No Problem.
-Should something dramatic happen to that code, CodeScene will point your attention to it by issuing a warning on the project’s dashboard so that you can re-consider the goals for that hotspot.
+There’s always a danger of suppressing warning signs or problems.
+Hence, CodeScene keeps analyzing No Problem modules in the background.
+Should that code degrade in code health, then CodeScene will point your attention to it by failing the goal so that you can re-consider the goals for that hotspot.

 Analysis Of Code Marked As “Critical”¶

 All files marked as “critical code” are listed in a dedicated view where you can inspect their evolution.

 Files marked as “critical code” are highlighted in CodeScene’s code review recommendations given on Pull Requests.
 This is important since critical code often has security implications and a detailed code review is recommended:

 During an analysis, critical code acts like the “Supervise” goal.
 That is, any code health decline leads to a failed goal and is reported as such.
 Just as for Supervise, Critical Code respects the project specific thresholds for code health alerts.

 Manage Your Goals From The Dashboard¶

 Most of the time you will interact with the goals via the virtual code reviewer or the Code Health view.
 But you can also get an overview of all goals and administrate them on a separate dashboard as shown in Fig. 30.